-Ketobreath is Often PROTEIN BreathFortunately, for people who have found that low carb dieting is their only hope of losing weight, it is not necessary to give off dreadful fumes in order to diet successfully.
+Ketobreath Is Mostly PROTEIN BreathFortunately, for people who have found that low carb dieting is their only hope of losing weight, it is not necessary to give off dreadful fumes in order to diet successfully.
 Why?
 Because it turns out that what causes dragon breath is not excess ketones--though this is the explanation you usually hear in online diet support groups.
 The real cause of ketobreath is too much protein.Low carb dieters who are eating huge portions of meat at every meal and lots of eggs for breakfast are invariably eating far more protein than they need.

 Other Diets Cause "Dieter's Breath" TooParadoxically, dieters whose diets have too little protein can also get "ketobreath."
 That's because when dieters don't take in enough protein for their bodies' needs, their bodies cannibalize their own muscle protein and break it down.
 That's why starving yourself on low fat diet--which recent studies have show will cause more loss of lean muscle than does a low carb diet--can also generate this telltale bad breath.